cektor/DNStic/README.md

 </a>

 # DNStic
-It is a tool that allows Linux users to change their DNS settings easily and quickly.
+Dynamic DNS Tool with Interface for Linux It is a tool that allows Linux users to change their DNS settings easily and quickly.
 Thanks to its user-friendly graphical interface, you can add, manage and apply different DNS addresses.

 <h1 align="center">DNStic Logo</h1>